nfernandez-arias/covid-19-data/README.md

+# Simple SIR model

+This repo contains the code and results for a simple discrete-time SIR model.

+- Estimation code is in `estimation.R`

+- Projections code is in `projection.R`

+- Plots are pdfs in the main folder

+## Model

+The model is a simple SIR model with the following states:

+- Susceptible
+- Infected and diagnosed
+- Asymptomatic and undiagnosed
+- Recovered (cured or dead)

+assumes the following:

+1. 70% of new cases are asymptomatic at first
+2. Reported new cases are symptomatic
+3. Asymptomatic cases do not die
+4. Some asymptomatic cases can transition into symptomatic-diagnosed
+2. Goodbye

+## Estimation

+## Projection

+## Plots

 # Coronavirus (Covid-19) Data in the United States

 [ [U.S. Data](us.csv) ([Raw CSV](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us.csv)) | [U.S. State-Level Data](us-states.csv) ([Raw CSV](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv)) | [U.S. County-Level Data](us-counties.csv) ([Raw CSV](https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-counties.csv)) ]